-The conditional-assertion theorist can change her approach to avoid this criticism.
-She can maintain that an antecedent doesn't need to be assumed as true by the proponent of the conditional, rather, it is only required that it should be an epistemic possibility.
-For instance, regarding a carpet that I don't think is red, I could say, 'If it is red, I have gone colour-blind or am suffering some sort of delusion'23.
+The conditional-assertion theorist can object that in order for a conditional assertion to happen, the antecedent doesn't need to be actually true, but only assumed5 as true by the speaker.
+So even if the antecedent turned out to be false, the conditional assertion was still made.
+In fact, the assertion was made even if the hearer can disagree and think that the antecedent is false.
+The conditional-assertion theorist can also maintain that an antecedent doesn't need to be assumed as true by the proponent of the conditional, rather, it is only required that it should be an epistemic possibility.
+For instance, regarding a carpet that I don't think is red, I could say, 'If it is red, I have gone colour-blind or am suffering some sort of delusion'.
 In this case, I'm not really asserting the consequent under the assumption of the antecedent.
-Instead, I believe that the antecedent is false even though it remains an open possibility.
+Instead, I believe that the antecedent is false even though it remains an open possibility (Edgington, 1986, p.
+4).
 The intuition that supports this modification is that the epistemic agent doesn't actually need to accept the antecedent of a conditional he endorses, since it is enough that a hypothetical assumption in an exercise of imagination to decide whether she would be willing to assert the consequent.
 Considering that this exercise of imagination is merely momentary, the assertion of the consequent would be merely hypothetical.
 I evaluate whether I would be willing to assert hypothetically the consequent given the hypothetical assumption of the antecedent.

 This concession, however, faces more difficulties.
 It is evident that we can propose many conditionals without assuming the antecedent, even hypothetically.
 When I assert the conditional 'If John's speaking the truth, I'm a Dutchman', I'm not asserting that I am a Dutchman given the assumption that John is speaking the truth because I take for granted that the antecedent is false.
 Instead, I want the hearer to infer by modus tollens from the obvious falsity of the consequent that the antecedent is false.
 Conditionals used in reductio ad absurdum proofs in mathematics are also counter-examples.
-Consider this simplified version of Euclid's proof of the infinity of primes: 'If there are only n primes, then there are (n + 1) primes; if there are only n primes, then there are not (n + 1) primes'24.
+Consider this simplified version of Euclid's proof of the infinity of primes: 'If there are only n primes, then there are (n + 1) primes; if there are only n primes, then there are not only n primes' (Jackson, 1987, p.
+53)6.
 The conditionals possess the same contradictory antecedent, which are assumed by the reasoner as impossibilities.